History of the Jews in Odesa: Economic life

 Jewish participation in commerce played an important role in the city, despite the number of Jews declining from 240 in 1794 to 135 in 1797.
 According to a report from the latter year, the Jews possessed most of the city's commercial capital and dominated commodity trade in items such as silk, cotton, wool, hardware, iron, and shoes and largely controlled the export of salt.
 Many Jews also worked for the Russian army as petty traders or artisans while they were stationed in the fortress.
 However, only two Jews were wealthy enough to register themselves under the kuptsy (merchants) category in 1801.
-The richer Jews lived largely in the centre of the city, while the poor were concentrated in Moldavanka and the Peresyp region.
+The richer Jews lived largely in the centre of the city, while the poor were concentrated in Moldavanka and the Peresyp district.

 Second wave

-The second wave of settlers, who came from Volhynia, Podilia, White Russia and the town of Brody, arrived immediately following the first one.
+The second wave of settlers, who came from Volhynia, Podilia, White Russia Moldavia and the town of Brody, arrived immediately following the first one.
 These new settlers grew aware of the potential importance of the Russian Black Sea port and were trying to profit from fluctuations on the grain market.
 More arrivals of Jewish families came from city of Kherson.

 In contrast to the first wave, where people came individually, the second wave was characterized by arrival of families.
 Between 1809 and 1819, Odesa become a city of international importance, which gave the Jewish community in the region a wide range of opportunities.
 The process of immigration also weakened the normally strict adherence to religious activities.
 For example, on one evening in 1817, the city's rabbi Berish Ben Yisrael was beaten to death in the streets by a group of Jews who were unhappy with stringent observation of ritual law.